Did Tom Cruise Won An Oscar?

 Q: What is an Oscar?

 A: The Oscar is the nickname for the Academy Award, which is an annual award presented the Academy of Motion Picture Arts and Sciences.
-It recognizes excellence in the film industry.
+It recognizes excellence in the film industry across various categories, including acting, directing, and writing.

 Q: How many times has Tom Cruise been nominated for an Oscar?